Unturned

 The Bolkov Beast: This massive knight zombie clad in black and red armor resides somewhere in the Bolkov Castle.
 Be ready to pour hundreds of bullets into this guy to get his massive bounty of xp (~1600 xp) as well as his drops of high tier ranger loot! [uses the Lu Bu stockpile outfit]

-Super Bushwookies: A rather rare high-tier variant of the ghillie zombies, I've only found these megas in two specific locations.
-One can be found on the first floor of the Severouralsk Hotel and the other in the quarantine chamber of the Urals Research Center.
+Super Bushwookies: A rather rare high-tier variant of the ghillie zombies, I've only found these megas in three specific locations.
+Two can be found at Severouralsk Hotel and the other in the quarantine chamber of the Urals Research Center.
 They will drop extremely valuable military loot.

 Various other Megas can spawn rather commonly in most high-traffic areas, varying from construction Megas to military Megas and even some police Megas.
 Instead of dropping standard mega loot, they will often drop loot based on their profession. (police mega drops Kryzkareks and Vonyas alongside police clothes and handcuffs; construction mega drops generators and spotlights and metal materials, etc)